 A cybersecurity risk assessment is a large and continuous undertaking, so time and resources need to be made available to improve security, identify potential threats, provide a template or avoid application downtime.
 It will need to be repeated as new threats arise, and new activities are introduced.

-Ideally, your organization having IT staff with an understanding of how your infrastructure work, as well as directors who understand how information flows.
+Ideally, your organization has IT staff with an understanding of how your infrastructure works, as well as directors who understand how information flows.

 Now let's look at the steps that need to be taken to complete a comprehensive cyber risk assessment.